tweag/python-monorepo-example/content/blog/2022-08-09-chainsail-announcement/index.md

 If Replica Exchange is well configured, these exchanges help the Markov chain sampling the original distribution to escape from modes.
 But several facts can make Replica Exchange hard to use:

-- it is not implemented some of the most popular PPLs (Stan, PyMC3),
+- it is not implemented in some of the most popular PPLs (Stan, PyMC3),
 - for difficult sampling problems, it requires parallel computing resources,
 - its most important parameter (which determines "flatness") can be hard to tune.